 Electrolytes are important because they are what your cells (especially nerve, heart, and muscle cells) use to maintain electrical charges across their cell membranes and to carry electrical impulses (nerve impulses, muscle contractions, etc.) across themselves and to other cells.
 Cell membranes surround the cells, enclosing the cell’s contents.

 Your Body Contains 8 Major Electrolytes (Minerals)

 - sodium (one of 2 minerals in salt)

 - chloride (one of 2 minerals in salt)

-- bicarbonate of soda also called baking soda, which is produced by the body itself in many areas
+- bicarbonate of soda, also called baking soda, that is produced by the body in many areas

 - phosphate (phosphorus)